Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/medic.md

   teaser: /assets/images/classes/fighter/medic/header.jpg
 source: "Survivor's Guide to Morgenfell"
 ---
 Medics are professional physicians that show there's no need to rely on magic in order to heal the injured.
-These trained fighters know how to heal and even revive their comrades, proving to be an invaluable asset to their team.
+In Morgenfell, where magic is strictly prohibited, these trained fighters know how to heal and even revive their comrades, proving to be an invaluable asset to their team.
 They are studied healers in the ways of medicine, and are essential in keeping soldiers alive and breathing.

 # Trained Physician
 Beginning when you choose this archetype at 3rd level, you gain proficiency in the Medicine skill.
 If you're already proficient in it, you gain expertise.
 Additionally, you have advantage on Wisdom (Medicine) checks made to stabilize an Unconscious creature that has 0 hit points.

 # Tend Wounds
-Starting at 3rd level, as an action you can tend to an injured creature you can see within 5 feet of you (or yourself), expending 1 use of a healer's kit.
+Starting at 3rd level, as a bonus action, you can tend to an injured creature you can see within 5 feet of you (or yourself), expending 1 use of a healer's kit.
 The creature must be alive or stable.
 The creature gains hit points equal to 1d6 + your Wisdom modifier.

 The number of dice increases by 1d6 when you reach certain levels.
 It becomes 2d6 when you reach 7th level, 3d6 when you reach 10th level, 4d6 when you reach 15th level, and 5d6 when you reach 18th level.